EricChagrikian/WeTrade/README.md

  {

-"amount": "<amount(can be decimals but not negative or 0)>",
+"amount": <amount(can be decimals but not negative or 0)>,

- "symbol": "<write one of those: "BTC" OR "ETH">"
+ "symbol": <write one of those: "BTC" OR "ETH">

  }